Halifax Harbour at dusk, sailboats moored along the Waterfront Boardwalk with Citadel Hill above the downtown skyline

 Tipping in Halifax Hotels

-Canadian tipping conventions apply — 15–20% is the working range.
-Porter receiving luggage: CAD $3–5 per bag.
-Housekeeping: CAD $5–10 per day, left daily on the pillow.
-Concierge for restaurant reservations or Cabot Trail planning: CAD $10–25 depending on complexity.
-Valet at the major downtown hotels: CAD $5 each retrieval.
-Hotel restaurants and the lobster spots along the boardwalk expect 18–20% on the pre-tax total; tip is rarely added automatically except for groups of six or more.
+Canadian tipping conventions apply, and 15 to 20% is the standard range.
+Porters receiving luggage: CAD $3 to $5 per bag.
+Housekeeping: CAD $5 to $10 per day, left daily on the pillow.
+Concierge for restaurant reservations or Cabot Trail planning: CAD $10 to $25 depending on complexity.
+Valet at the major downtown hotels: CAD $5 per retrieval.
+Hotel restaurants and the lobster spots along the boardwalk expect 18 to 20% on the pre-tax total; gratuity is rarely added automatically except for groups of six or more.

 Related Cities